Latin American nations seek Venezuela crisis mediation

 The government delegation included Delcy Rodriguez, leader of Venezuela's all-powerful and pro-Maduro Constituent Assembly whose creation brought widespread foreign condemnation as it overrides the existing opposition-led congress.

-The opposition side included Julio Borges, head of that congress, fresh from a trip to Europe where he was received by the leaders of Germany, France and Spain.
+The opposition delegation was led by Julio Borges, head of that congress, fresh from a trip to Europe where he was received by the leaders of Germany, France and Spain.

-"There is no restart of dialogue," the opposition Democratic Unity coalition had said in a statement on Thursday morning, saying its representatives were invited by Medina purely to "explore" conditions for possible negotiations.

-"The opposition coalition decided to send a delegation to meet President Medina in order to expound the objectives of the national democratic struggle," it said.

-Maduro routinely calls for dialogue, but his adversaries suspect he wants to use talks as a stalling tactic to help his image without producing concrete results.

-A dialogue process brokered by former Spanish Prime Minister Jose Luis Rodriguez Zapatero and the Vatican in 2016 did nothing to advance opposition demands, which also include respect for the opposition-led legislature and measures to ease Venezuela's economic crisis.
+Maduro routinely calls for dialogue, but his adversaries suspect he may use talks as a stalling tactic to help his image without producing concrete results.
+A dialogue brokered by former Spanish Prime Minister Jose Luis Rodriguez Zapatero and the Vatican in 2016 did nothing to advance opposition demands.

-(Additional reporting by Diego Ore in Caracas; Writing by Andrew Cawthorne; Editing by Jonathan Oatis)
+(Additional reporting by Diego Ore in Caracas; Writing by Andrew Cawthorne; Editing by Jonathan Oatis and Grant McCool)